 Generally there is only one gopher in a burrow.
 However, in the springtime (March – June approximately) gophers do allow other gophers into their burrows for mating.
 And, female gophers will have gopher pups in the burrow after they have given birth and until the pups are mature enough to start digging their own tunnels and emerge on the surface.

-*Idaho Gopher Control may use traps to catch gophers under certain circumstances, but is recommending carbon monoxide as the primary method of control
+*Idaho Gopher Control will show you how to use traps to catch gophers for certain circumstances, but is recommending carbon monoxide as the primary method of control

 **Idaho Gopher Control does not use any products that leave residual or systemic poisons dangerous to pets or children